 Children's Hospital is part of the UPMC family.

-Children's Hospital of Pittsburgh of UPMC understands that successful recovery and care after liver transplantation extends well beyond the hospital stay.
+UPMC Children’s Hospital of Pittsburgh understands that successful recovery and care after liver transplantation extends well beyond the hospital stay.
 Below we've compiled information to help parents and caregivers understand and cope with the medical and emotional needs of your child or teen once he or she goes home after a liver transplant.

 Chronic Illness and Transplantation Issues in the Adolescent

 Learn how adolescents with chronic illness deal with body image issues, develop independence, forge relationships with peers, and take responsibility for managing their illness.